apostrophecms/uploadfs/README.md

 uploadfs
 ========

-uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs includes both S3-based and local filesystem-based backends.
+uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs can also resize and autorotate uploaded images. uploadfs includes both S3-based and local filesystem-based backends.
 The API offers the same conveniences with both backends, avoiding the most frustrating features of each:

 * Parent directories are created automatically as needed (like S3)
 * Content types are inferred from file extensions (like the filesystem)
 * Files are always marked as readable via the web (like a filesystem + web server)
+* Images can be automatically scaled to multiple sizes
+* Scaled versions of images are automatically rotated if necessary for proper display on the web (i.e. iPhone photos with rotation hints are right side up)

 You can also remove a file if needed.

 There is no API to retrieve information about existing files.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.

+## Requirements

+You need:

+* A "normal" filesystem in which files stay put forever (i.e. typical VPS or dedicated server hosting), OR Amazon S3, OR a willingness to write a backend for something else (look at `s3.js` and `local.js` for examples)

+* [Imagemagick](http://www.imagemagick.org/script/index.php), if you want to use `copyImageIn` to automatically scale images

+* A local filesystem in which files stay put at least during the current request, to hold temporary files for Imagemagick's conversions.
+Heroku provides this, and of course so does any normal, boring VPS or dedicated server

+Note that Heroku includes Imagemagick.
+You can also install it with `apt-get install imagemagick` on Ubuntu servers.

 ## API Overview